RafsanTanveer/Dental-Care-Project/README.md

 # Dental Care Project

 Khulna Denatal Care is a patient and bill management software.
 It is developing by using WPF and ModernUI for Wpf.
 MVVM Light is used as a framework in ths project.
-The project is stil in under construction.
+The project is still in under construction.

 ![Alt text](http://i57.tinypic.com/15s3igz.jpg)